lebalz/docusaurus-live-brython/website/docs/external-stores/index.md

 </details>

 Since the state in `docusaurus-live-brython` is passed down through the `ScriptContext`, you need to swizzle the `ScriptContext` to provide the mobx `Document` to the `CodeEditor` and all of it's components.

+Here you can see, that the `Document` is created when the `ScriptContext` is mounted and added to the `DocumentStore`.

 ```ts title="src/theme/CodeEditor/WithScript/ScriptContext.tsx"
 import React from "react";